Our Essential Services

 The Most Popular US Visa Types

-Visa for People in Specialty Occupation (H-1B Visa)
+Visas for People in a Specialty Occupation (H-1B Visa)

 H-1B type visa is the most popular work visa in the US.
-Physicians, engineers, IT specialists – all qualify as examples of a specialty occupation.
+A variety of occupations can apply for this visa such as physicians, engineers, IT specialists, and more.

 To be eligible for this type of US work visa, you should meet one of the following requirements: